Holidays Calendar for August 25, 2019

 • 2018 Died: John McCain, American politician and military officer who served as a United States Senator from Arizona from 1987 until his death in 2018.

-• 2012 Died: Neil Armstrong, American astronaut, the first person to walk on the Moon.
-This event took place on July 20, 1969.
+• 2012 Died: Neil Armstrong, American astronaut and aeronautical engineer who, in 1969, became the first person to walk on the Moon.
+He was also a naval aviator, test pilot, and university professor.

 • 2012 American space probe Voyager 1 launched by NASA to study the outer Solar system on September 5, 1977, entered interstellar space.
 It became the first man-made object to do so.

-• 1970 Died: Tachū Naitō, Japanese architect and engineer, a well-known figure in Japan.
-He is remembered for many broadcasting and observation towers, built in Japan, including the most famous the Tokyo Tower.
+• 1970 Died: Tachū Naitō, Japanese architect, engineer, and professor.
+He was a father of earthquake-proof design and built many broadcasting and observation towers, including the Tokyo Tower.

-• 1970 Born: Claudia Schiffer, German model and creative director.
-She rose to fame as one of the world's most successful models, she appeared on over 1,000 magazine covers and continues to front global campaigns for luxury fashion and fragrance houses.
+• 1970 Born: Claudia Schiffer, German model and actress based in England.
+She rose to fame in the 1990s as one of the world's most successful models, attaining supermodel status.

-• 1967 Died: Paul Muni, American stage and film actor, one of the most prestigious actors at Warner Brothers studios during the 1930s.
-He was given a rare privilege to play the parts he wanted to play.
-Muni is best known for playing the leading role in Scarface.
+• 1967 Died: Paul Muni, American stage and film actor, one of the most prestigious actors at the Warner Brothers studio during the 1930s.
+He was given the rare privilege of choosing his own parts.

-• 1961 President of Brazil Jânio Quadros resigned after seven months in office.
-This event initiated a political crisis, that culminated in a military coup in 1964.
+• 1961 Brazilian president Jânio Quadros resigned after seven months in office.
+This event initiated a political crisis that culminated in the 1964 Brazilian military coup.

-• 1944 Born: Anthony Heald, American actor, best remembered for portraying Hannibal Lecter's jail nemesis in The Silence of the Lambs and Red Dragon.
+• 1944 Born: Anthony Heald, American character actor known for portraying Hannibal Lecter's jailer, Dr. Frederick Chilton, in The Silence of the Lambs and Red Dragon.

 • 1939 The United Kingdom and Poland formed a military alliance, in which the UK promised to defend Poland in case of invasion by a foreign power.

-• 1933 At least 9,000 people died in the earthquake, that stroke Mao County, Sichuan, China.
+• 1933 At least 9,000 people died in the Diexi earthquake that struck Mao County, Sichuan, China.
 The earthquake destroyed the town of Diexi and surrounding villages.

-• 1928 Born: Herbert Kroemer, German-born American physicist and engineer.
-In 2000 he was awarded the Nobel Prize in Physics for developing semiconductor heterostructures used in high-speed- and opto-electronics.
+• 1928 Born: Herbert Kroemer, German-American physicist and engineer.
+He was awarded the 2000 Nobel Prize in Physics for developing semiconductor heterostructures used in high-speed- and opto-electronics.

 • 1914 The German Army deliberately destroyed the library of the Catholic University of Leuven (Belgium).
 Hundreds of thousands of irreplaceable volumes and Gothic and Renaissance manuscripts were lost forever.

 • 1908 Died: Henri Becquerel, French physicist and chemist.
 He is known as one of the discoverers of radioactivity.
-For this work he received the Noble Prize in Physics, that he shared with Marie Skłodowska-Curie and Pierre Curie.
+For this work in the field he received the 1903 Nobel Prize in Physics that he shared with Marie Skłodowska-Curie and Pierre Curie.

 • 1894 Japanese physician Kitasato Shibasaburō discovered the infectious agent of the bubonic plague.
-He published his findings in The Lancet, a weekly general medical journal, one of the world's oldest and best known general medical journals.
+He published his findings in The Lancet, one of the world's oldest and best known general medical journals.

-• 1883 France and Vietnam signed the Treaty of Huế.
-According to the treaty, Viet Nam recognized a French protectorate over the Vietnamese provinces Annam and Tonkin.
+• 1883 France and Viet Nam signed the Treaty of Huế.
+According to the treaty, Viet Nam recognized a French protectorate over the Vietnamese provinces of Annam and Tonkin.

-• 1867 Died: Michael Faraday, English scientist.
-His contributions to the fields of electromagnetism and electrochemistry were crucial for the development of these sciences.
-He is also known for various discoveries, that include electromagnetic induction, diamagnetism and electrolysis.
+• 1867 Died: Michael Faraday, English scientist whose contributions to the fields of electromagnetism and electrochemistry were crucial for the development of these sciences.

-• 1835 The New York Sun published the first of the six articles of The Great Moon Hoax.
-The articles were about the discovery of life and even civilization on the Moon.
-The discoveries were falsely attributed to Sir John Herschel, one of the best known astronomers of his time.
+• 1835 The New York Sun published the first of the six articles of The Great Moon Hoax, announcing the discovery of life and even civilization on the Moon.